 Project start in most of the cases seems so brightful and carefree — the team is involved, the customer is excited to work, the deadlines are far away from you.
 Yet project initiation is also the stage where most of the mistakes happen.
-This article covers the common Project Managers' mistakes that lead a project to fail.
+This article covers the common Project Managers' mistakes that answer a question - why software projects fail.

 This article will be useful for you if you face such problems in your project: